sematext/docs/docs/experience/longtasks.md

-title: Long Tasks
+title: Browser Long Tasks
 description: Gathering information about long tasks during hard and soft page loads

 Experience collects information about long tasks that happen during page loads.
-According to the RAIL Model, tasks that are running for longer than **50ms** and blocking the main thread are considered long and are recorded by Sematext Cloud.
+According to the [RAIL](https://developers.google.com/web/fundamentals/performance/rail) Model, tasks that are running for longer than **50ms** and blocking the main thread are considered long and are recorded by Sematext Cloud.

 Long tasks can cause issues such as:

-* Clunky animations and scrolling affecting user experience.
+* Clunky animations and scrolling affecting user experience
-* High input latency.
+* High input latency
-* Long delay in events handling.
+* Long delay in events handling
-* Delayed time when your application becomes interactive.
+* Delayed time when your application becomes interactive

-Because of that, it is crucial to see the long tasks that are running when your application handles your user requests.
+Thus, it is critical to monitor long tasks executed as part of your application's handling of user requests.

 ## Page Load Overview
-The aggregated data about long tasks are visible is the page loads overview of your Experience App.
+The aggregated data about long tasks are visible on the page loads overview of your Experience App.
 You can check the number of long tasks and their average duration:

 <img
   class="content-modal-image"